Setup a node (mainnet / public testnet)

 ~/liked query tendermint-validator-set | grep "$(~/liked tendermint show-address)"

-You can also check via chain explorers: dao.like.co, Big Dipper
+You can also check via chain explorers: dao.like.co, Mintscan

 Common operations for validator